Understanding the Forces That Make Up Your Life and the True Purpose of Meditation

 And in that moment of clarity, where they can see the total sum of forces that motivates their current behavior, they would be liberated.
 Undivided.

-Here they would either wholeheartedly continue smoking or wholeheartedly quit—but there would be no more in between.
-They would be an undivided smoker, or an undivided quitter.
+Someone who is undivided would either wholeheartedly continue smoking, or wholeheartedly quit.
+But there would be no more in between.

 It’s about understanding the trinity of forces that shape our entire life and everything we do—forces that brought me to write this article and you to read it until this point.